Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/configuration.rst

 If you installed the package via ``git``, the master copy of the configuration file is in the installation directory, in ``kcwidrp/config/kcwi.cfg``.
-This file can be modified in place or copied in another directory (the ``-c`` option of the main reduction script is used to specify the configuration file).
+This file can be modified in place or copied in another directory (the ``-c`` option of the :ref:`main reduction script <running:Other command line options>` is used to specify the configuration file).

 The configuration file contains a number of parameters connected to the structure of the files and to the specifications of the instrument, e.g., the